theowoo/webcaptioner-zoom/README.md

 Set it to enabled and restart the browser.

+## Web Captioner Setup

+Before starting a transcription, you will need to go to `https://localhost:9999/` and make sure you see the "Hello World!" page.
+If you can see that, you've properly told Chrome to allow insecure requests to content on `localhost`.

+After that, go to `https://webcaptioner.com/captioner/settings/webhooks` and for the URL enter `https://localhost:9999/transcribe`.

 ## Future Plans

 [ ] Make server properly HTTPS compliant (with legit certs)